tcbrindle/flux/docs/reference/adaptors.rst

     When the resulting sequence is iterated, it will output the elements from the two input sequences in order according to :var:`cmp`.
 If some element is found `m` times in :var:`seq1` and `n` times in :var:`seq2`, then the resulting sequence yields exactly `max(n, m)` elements.

     :requires: Both :var:`Seq1` and :var:`Seq2` must have common l-value and r-value reference, common value type and must be equality comparable with respect to `Cmp`.
-    :param seq1: The first sequence to merge.
+    :param seq1: The first sorted sequence to merge.
-    :param seq2: The second sequence to merge.
+    :param seq2: The second sorted sequence to merge.
     :param cmp: A binary predicate that takes two elements as arguments and returns true if the first element is less than the second.

     :returns: A sequence adaptor that represents the set union of the two input sequences.